 ITH offers a simple, pure gold, highly leveraged opportunity for investors who seek to diversify against these threats.
-ITH owns the single largest gold asset in North America not owned by a major, with a 13.6 million-ounce gold resource in a safe jurisdiction.
+ITH owns the single largest gold asset in North America not owned by a major.
 The deposit is on the paved highway system, close to grid power, in the heart of a mining district in central Alaska that was selected by the State of Alaska for its mineral potential.
 The excellent environmental, permitting, and operating records of our nearby neighbors, the Kinross Fort Knox mine and the Northern Star Pogo mine, demonstrate that the mining industry can thrive in interior Alaska.
 ITH remains well positioned to capitalize on strong gold markets.

-The 2023 Annual General Meeting (the "AGM") of shareholders will be held on Tuesday, May 23, 2023 at 8:00 a.m., Pacific Daylight Time, at the offices of McCarthy Tetrault LLP, located at Suite 2400 - 745 Thurlow Street, Vancouver, British Columbia.
-The Notice of Meeting and Information Circular/Proxy Statement for the AGM have been sent or otherwise made available to you and, as these documents contain important information, you are encouraged to read them carefully.
+The 2024 Annual General and Special Meeting (the "AGSM") of shareholders will be held on Wednesday, May 29, 2024 at 9:30 a.m., Pacific Daylight Time, at the offices of McCarthy Tetrault LLP, located at Suite 2400 - 745 Thurlow Street, Vancouver, British Columbia.
+The Notice of Meeting and Information Circular/Proxy Statement for the AGSM have been sent or otherwise made available to you and, as these documents contain important information, you are encouraged to read them carefully.

-You are welcome to submit your proxy by the proxy deadline (8:00 a.m.
-Pacific Daylight Time / 11:00 a.m.
-Eastern Daylight Time) on Thursday, May 18, 2023 rather than attending the meeting.
-A dedicated phone line (800-315-6338 or +1-913-904-9376, access code 82800) will be available for shareholders to listen to the meeting.
+You are welcome to submit your proxy by the proxy deadline (9:30 a.m.
+Pacific Daylight Time / 12:30 p.m.
+Eastern Daylight Time) on Monday, May 27, 2024 rather than attending the meeting.
+A dedicated phone line (+1-866-832-4451 or +1-416-406-3844, access code 8766704) will be available for shareholders to listen to the meeting.